gimi-q/CV/README.md

  Leading teams of upto 15 people into the mountains of Albania as part of B3Ps charity projects in Thethi - the highest and wildest part of Albania - key responsibilities were:

- -Marketing the project and attracting paying potential candidates from Europe, Australia , America and Canada.
+ - Marketing the project and attracting paying potential candidates from Europe, Australia , America and Canada.

- -Organising and helping teach permaculture and sustainability curriculums to students from all over the world.
+ - Organising and helping teach permaculture and sustainability curriculums to students from all over the world.

- -Teaching local school children english language and environmental conservation skills.
+ - Teaching local school children english language and environmental conservation skills.

 #### Net a porter